My philosophy around achieving results is simple:

 Largest increase of enterprise value at a company

 Within the 6 months we achieved +20% in OI.
-This was an improvement of 25% in profitability on $1B for EBITA improvement of about $250M trading at about a P/E ratio = 10 in Jan, 2016.
+This was an improvement of 20% in profitability on $1B for EBITA improvement of about $200M trading at about a P/E ratio = 10 in Jan, 2016.
 You can do the math.
-This equates to about $2.5B in enterprise value.
+This equates to about $2B in enterprise value.
 It was the most political of my adventures, and the first time in my career where my focus was not on growth, but rather on profitability.
+But I’d do it all over again.
+It was a strong chapter in my career.

 If you are wondering how we were able to achieve such an incredible impact on the business within only 6 months, it comes down to math.
 We knew that billability, which was less than 50% needed to be brought up to the absolute max of 90%.
 This was achieved by hiring Beeline and Pantoon to create a virtual temp to hire workforce that we could draw upon at a moment notice.
 Then for full-time staff, we instated a “1-day bench” policy.
 If you were on the bench for >24 hours, you were RIF’d.
 Of course, our operations staff was available to help you find jobs well in advance of the completion of your current assignment.
 So, if you were proactive, work could be found before you finished your current assignment.
 Only 3 people were on the bench out of 7,000 when we handed over the business.